Softening a Hard Dance Floor with a Subfloor

 There are a ton of different dance floor options on the market, ranging in stiffness, quality and price.
 Although reduced stiffness floors are recommended for dancers, many of them cost a fortune to purchase, not to mention the cost of installation.
 Fortunately, there are money- and time-saving options.

-By installing a inexpensive dance subfloor, you can soften a hard dance floor without paying a cringe-worthy amount.
-Greatmats recommends a few difference dance subfloors, all of which are meant to be installed under an all-purpose marley vinyl surface top.
+Greatmats recommends a few difference dance subfloors, all of which are meant to be installed under an all-purpose marley dance flooring.
+Greatmats has a large selection of budget-friendly subfloors and top-of-the-line subfloors.
 Read on to learn which subfloor might be right for you.

 High Density Foam

 Foam tiles are easily installed with a puzzle-piece style interlocking system.
 With this system, it only takes minutes to have the dance subfloor complete.
 From there, simply lay the marley surface on top for a complete multi-purpose dance floor.
 No adhesives are necessary for the creation of the dance floor.
-However, you can tape down the sides of the marley surface if you so choose.
+However, you should tape down the sides of the marley surface.

 Be aware, a foam underlayment is not the choice subfloor for advanced ballet and pointe.
 The flooring is a bit too soft and slow to respond for pointe.
 If the dance floor will be mainly used for pointe, use a plyometric rubber underlayment instead.
 Rubber rolls provide a firmer base and are also extremely economical.